neenujose20/QuantitativeFundamentalsForAnalytics/DataAnalysis_Speciality_toys/README.md

 2. Compute the probability of a stockout for the order quantities suggested by members of the management team.
 3. Compute the projected profit for the order quantities suggested by the management team under three scenarios: worst case in which sales=10,000 units, most likely case in which sales=20,000 units, and best case in which sales=30,000 units.
 4. One of Specialty’s managers felt that the profit potential was so great that the order quantity should have a 70% chance of meeting demand and only a 30% chance of any stockouts.
 What quantity would be ordered under this policy, and what is the projected profit under the three sales scenarios?
+5. Provide your own recommendation for an order quantity and note the associated profit projections.
+Provide a rationale for your recommendation.